-It is generally considered that October to April is the best time to visit Lao as the entire country should be dry then.
+The When for Luang Prabang is October to April.
+This is the best time to visit Laos in general as the entire country should be dry then.
+Having said that I’ve visited Asian countries when an afternoon downpour is a blessing in disguise.

-Luang Prabang’s climate is divided between Wet and Dry Seasons also and we recommend the Wet.
+Luang Prabang’s climate is divided between Wet and Dry Seasons and having visited at the end of the dry season we do recommend the Wet Season.
 Of course we are from North Queensland Australia and were raised in a hot humid climate.

 Read on to come to the decision that is right for you.